River of Lakes Heritage Corridor

 Overview

-The story of the River of Lakes Heritage Corridor National Scenic Byway embodies a unique blend of history, sophisticated contemporary culture, and gorgeous natural Florida.
+The story of the River of Lakes Heritage Corridor (a National Scenic Byway) embodies a blend of history, sophisticated contemporary culture, and gorgeous natural Florida.

-The Native Americans of the area, the Timucua, referred to the St. Johns River as the “Welaka”, or “River of Lakes.”
-People as diverse as the Timucua, early Spanish and English settlers, plantation owners, Civil War supply runners, and 1800s steamboat tourists utilized the St. Johns River and surrounding communities for profit, diversion and survival.
-Famed botanist William Bartram wrote about the region in the late 18th Century as did James Audubon.
-Largely undeveloped though the region, the river offers a rare glimpse of how natural, wild Florida looked to the early adventurers.
+Ancient Natives of the area, the Timucua, referred to the St. Johns River as the “Welaka”, or “River of Lakes.”
+This is the heart of the byway.
+People as diverse as early Spanish and English settlers, plantation owners, Civil War supply runners, and 1800s steamboat tourists utilized the St. Johns River for profit, diversion, and survival.
+Today, people navigate the river in pontoon boats and kayaks.
+Fishing, bird-watching, or paddling, many sections of the river continue to allow a glimpse of what this region was like hundreds of years ago.

 Byway Website: rolhc.org